 Same rich colors, but faster response.”
 The Artist Model, Eric’s current focus, is a much more subtle instrument, and is probably at the top of the amplified violin range.

 Eric Aceto’s instruments are extremely positively received by famous players such as Jean Luc Ponty.
-In a Strings Magazine article Darol Anger wrote about the N.V. model: “Here’s a tip about a new instrument that, tonally, is as far beyond other electric violins.
+In a Strings Magazine article Darol Anger wrote about the N.V. model: “Here’s a tip about a new instrument that, tonally, is one of the best electric violins.

 Eric Aceto’s NV five-string electric violin is a must for the regularly performing professional violinist who absolutely has to play amplified and for whom tonal nuance is critical.